Baldock Circular walk

 Ashwell and Morden station is an alternative station to return to London Kings Cross.
 Approximately 3 km south-east from the center of Ashwell, this return option reduces the length of the main walk by 5 km (3.1 miles).
 Directions are given at the end of the walk text.

 You are spoilt for choice between two good pubs and a hotel, all with character, in Ashwell, some 9 km (5.7 mi) into the walk.
-The first pub you come to, at 6 High Street, is the Rose and Crown pub (Tel 01462 742420) which serves a variety of food from sandwiches and snacks to more expensive cooked lunches.
-Attractive beer garden to rear of pub.
+The first pub you come to, at 6 High Street, is the Rose and Crown pub which serves a variety of food from sandwiches and snacks to more expensive cooked lunches.
+It has an attractive, large beer garden to the rear of the pub.
 Lunch is served Monday to Saturday: 12 noon to 14-00 hrs; Sunday 12 noon to 14-30 hrs.
+Post Covid lockdown May 2021 update: the brewery owner, Greene King is looking for a new tenant to take over this pub.
+Although open, it probably will not serve food until the new tenant is in situ.

-At the far end of the High Street is the Three Tuns Hotel (Tel 01462-742107), which serves food all day on Saturday, Sunday and Bank Holidays, in very comfortable surroundings indoors plus a large beer garden.
+At the far end of the High Street is the Three Tuns Hotel (Tel 01462-743131), which serves food all day on Saturday, Sunday and Bank Holidays, in very comfortable surroundings indoors plus a good size beer garden.
+Post Covid lockdown May 2021 - this hotel and pub seems to be playing safe and is not planning to reopen until 21 June 2021 at the earliest.

 The suggested tea place is Café Plus in the High Street, Baldock, which is open until 17-30 hrs Monday to Saturday and from 10-30 hrs to 14-00 hrs on Sundays.
 Alternatively - and for Sunday walkers – try one of four pubs passed or the Delizia Trattoria.
 Note: in neighbouring town Letchworth Garden City, temperance was promoted when the new town was first built and to this day there are very few watering holes to refresh the weary traveller.
 Letchworth’s residents must have sneaked over to Baldock, in order to explain why there are so many pubs in Baldock.